austind/iosfw/README.md

 ## Known issues

-* During testing, Catalyst 3750-X models tested took unusually long to install.
-The install succeeded, but `iosfw` did not recognize install completion and eventually times out.
-This left them with properly upgrade IOS, but no scheduled reload.
+* During testing, Catalyst 3750-X models took almost 45 minutes to install.
+This will almost certainly exceed any configured SSH timeout, so be sure to set `disable_exec_timeout` in `config.yaml`.
 * Catalyst 3k series (3650 and 3850) with IOS running in BUNDLE mode (booted directly to the .bin file), will not succeed in upgrading with `request platform software package install`.
 Upgrading them requires a different manual process that is not yet implemented:
     * Remove existing IOS with `del /force flash:/cat*.pkg`
     * Remove existing packages.conf with `del /force flash:/packages.conf`